prahaladbelavadi/codahale.com/_posts/2010-10-07-you-cant-sacrifice-partition-tolerance.md

 *P(any failure) = 1 - P(individual node not failing)<sup>number of nodes</sup>*

-In a distributed system of any reasonable size, it is impossible to escape the requirement of failure recovery.
+If a single node has a 99.9% chance of not failing in a particular time period, a cluster of 40 has a 96.1% chance not failing.
+In other words, you've got around a 4% chance that *something* will go wrong.
+(And this is assuming that your failures are unrelated; in reality, they tend to cascade.)

 Therefore, the question you should be asking yourself is:

-> **In the event of failures, what do I sacrifice?
-Consistency?
-Or Availability?**
+> **In the event of failures, which will this system sacrifice?
+Consistency or
+> availability?**

 Choosing Consistency Over Availability